History of pawnbroking: Britain and Ireland

 and allowed a person planning bankruptcy to purchase goods on credit and dispose of them for cash (defrauding their creditors).
-The Pawnbroker's Licence Law of 1785 licensed pawnbrokers for £10 in London and £5 in the country; the interest rate was set at 1/2 percent per month, and the length of loans was confined to one year.
+The Pawnbrokers Act 1785 (25 Geo.
+3. c.
+48) licensed pawnbrokers for £10 in London and £5 in the country; the interest rate was set at 1/2 percent per month, and the length of loans was confined to one year.